caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on AMR.md

 The difference of this visually-aware recommender model with VBPR is that it **associates each user with one embedding vector pu** only, while in VBPR each user has two embedding vectors pu and hu.
 This simplification is just to **ensure a fair comparison with the conventional MF** model when the embedding size K is set as a same number (i.e., making the models have the same representation ability).

-The perturbed model is formulated as:
+The perturbed model is formulated as:

 <img src="https://p26-tt.byteimg.com/origin/pgc-image/0b254e842898469faae6a7dc79abfc92" width="50%" height="50%" />